 The RX data FIFO only allows destructive reads.
-It is aliased in 8 DWORD locations (16 WORD locations in 16-bit mode) from the 00h offset to 1Ch offset.
-The host may access any of the 8(16) locations since they all contain the same data and perform the same function.
+It is aliased in 8 DWORD locations (accessed from the bus interface as 8 pairs of atomic 16-bit accesses).
+The host may access any of the locations since they all contain the same data and perform the same function.